liip/sheriff/README.md

 compared to running sheriff and JSON.

 Want to make sheriff faster?
 Please send us your pull request or open an issue discussing a possible improvement 🚀!

+## Acknowledgements

+- This idea and code has been created partially during a [Liip](https://liip.ch) hackday.
+- Thanks to [@basgys](https://github.com/basgys) for reviews & improvements.